 “Why?”
 I ask, impassively.
 I can’t see how she can forgive me for deliberately hurting her and going against her wishes just to get answers.
 What if I had come back empty-handed?
 Then there would have been no means to justify any ends.
-She reaches for my hair again and just as I am about to swat her hand away, she catches my arm.
+She reaches for my hair again and just as I’m about to swat her hand away, she catches my arm.

 “Second, I forgive you because I love you, it’s my choice, and…” she’s starting to choke on her words, “… and… and because you saved me from the bad guys.”
 She wails as she burst into tears again.
 I snatch her into my arms and my lap, clinging to her tiny frame.
 She has lost too much weight these past few days and I just want her to be happy again.
-I have no idea how much she has cried through all of this, but I know that I have seen her cry more in the last two days than I have in the entire time that I’ve known her.
+I have no idea how much she has cried through all of this, but I know that I’ve seen her cry more in the last two days than I have in the entire time that I’ve known her.

 “Please, Baby, please tell me what to do,” I beg.
 I can’t stand to see her hurting anymore.

-“Just… hold me… please…” She whimpers, through her tears.
-I clutch her tighter, one arm around her waist, my hand splayed across her back and one arm under her arm my hand protectively holding the back of her neck and head.
+“Just… hold me… please…” she whimpers, through her tears.
+I clutch her tighter, one arm around her waist, my hand splayed across her back and one arm under her arm, my hand protectively holding the back of her neck and head.

 “I love you, Ana.
 I’m sorry.
 I’m so sorry.
 I love you with everything I am… with everything I have.
-I’ll never let you go…” I swear and her arms tighten around my neck.
+I’ll never let you go…” I swear, and her arms tighten around my neck.

 I scoot back on the chaise and lie down with Butterfly in my arms.
 I had almost forgotten the tea satchel that Gail made.
-She slid into the crook in my arm, partially on her side and partially on her back, both of her hands resting on my chest.
+She slides into the crook in my arm, partially on her side and partially on her back, both of her hands resting on my chest.
 I knew that she would lay on my chest with the bruised cheek exposed.
-I placed the tea satchel on her bruised cheek and gently hold it there stroking her hair with my free hand.
+I place the tea satchel on her bruised cheek and gently hold it there stroking her hair with my free hand.
 Neither of us say a word, we just lay there in the afternoon sun, letting a summer breeze brush over us.

 I open my eyes and I have no idea how much time has passed.
-The summer sun heads towards the horizon which means that it is most likely around 6 or 7 pm.
+The summer sun heads towards the horizon which means that it’s most likely around 6 or 7 pm.
 I look down at my Butterfly, sleeping peacefully in my arms.
 I won’t disturb her.
 We have nowhere to be tomorrow morning as I plan to spend time with my Baby and get our trip planned out.
-So if she can’t sleep later, we’ll stay up all night watching old movies, talking, or making love.
+So, if she can’t sleep later, we’ll stay up all night watching old movies, talking, or making love.
 I look at her dainty little hands, carelessly lying on my chest.
 My eyes immediately go to her left hand—and the lack of a ring there.
 I love her.
 I want to spend my life with her.
 I want to marry her and have children with her—but I know that it’s too soon to ask.
 I don’t want to scare her away… but I do want to put a ring on that finger.

 “You look like the cat who caught the canary.”
-A soft, beautiful voice rises up from my chest.
+A soft, beautiful voice rises from my chest.
 I look down to see sleepy sapphire blue eyes.
 I didn’t know she was awake.